kaasops/envoy-xds-controller/docs/resbuilder-optimization.md

 ## Monitoring and Metrics

-The new implementation includes comprehensive metrics:
+The new implementation includes comprehensive Prometheus metrics (fully integrated):

 ```go
 // Cache metrics